 Studio photographers will appreciate that the Nikon D500 (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D500 and the M1 are recent models that are part of the current product line-up.
-The D500 replaced the earlier Nikon D300S, while the M1 does not have a direct predecessor.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M1 from YI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and YI websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D500 or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.